open-gan/AEGI/README.md

-# AEGIS
+# AEGI
-Official implementation for the paper "***AEGIS: Adversarial Encoder-Generator-Inference Structure Networks***"
+Official implementation for the paper "***A Single-StreamArchitecture: AdversarialEncoder-Generator-Inference Networks***"

 ## Descriptions
-This project is a [Pytorch](https://pytorch.org/) implementation of AEGIS.
+This project is a [Pytorch](https://pytorch.org/) implementation of AEGI.
 This paper posessed a model that combines advantages of both VAEs and GANs.
 It maintains the training stability of VAEs and simultaneously demonstrates strong generative capability that allows for high-resolution image synthesis.

 This code can run on single RTX2080ti for a short time to achieve the comparable visual effect as PGGAN or IntroVAE. e.g. 7 days for 1024×1024 celebA-HQ.